sun-ruiheng/react-portfolio/README.md

 ### Responsiveness

-I've made a reasonable attempt for responsive design, so the website should be at least legible on mobile, albeit not the nicest.
+I've made a reasonable attempt at responsive design, so the website should be at least legible on mobile albeit not the nicest.
 With Tailwind, responsive specifications were super easy.
 Bless this library.

+### Future

+Once I have more time, I'd love to make this website more perfectly responsive, hold more content (pop-ups?), and of course, prettier.
+I've only scraped the surface of what Framer-Motion can do for a developer, and I'll certainly be exploring more of it.